phlhg/phrame/README.md

-# phrame
+# PHRAME (WIP)

-Simple PHP framework based on MVC
+A Simple PHP framework based on MVC